7-18/challenges/README.md

 ## Getting Started

-To explore the solutions or use them in your projects, follow these steps:
+To explore the solutions, follow these steps:

 1. Clone this repository to your local machine using the following command: